Broken links will hurt the user experience and damage your ranking in search engines.

 - Misspelling the link.

-Broken Links Checker
+Fix Broken Links in WordPress

-First, navigate to ‘plugins -> add new’ and install the Broken Links Checker plugin.
+First, navigate to Plugins -> Add New and install the Broken Links Checker plugin.

 Search for dead links

-Click on the status link or head over to the ‘tools -> broken links’ screen to see which and where the broken links are.
+Click on the status link or head over to the tools -> broken links screen to see which and where the broken links are.

-Fixing the links
+Fix the links

 After finding the broken links, you can fix them in two different ways.

 The first option is to unlink the linked text, and the second option is to update the broken link with a working one.

 Changing the link destination to a working page will help your SEO, and therefore I recommend you to do it.